Numero7-Mojeangering/System-Diagram/readme.md

      The updated positions are rendered on the screen, showing the systems, their boundaries, and interaction arrows.
    - The simulation continues until the user quits.

----

-## Conclusion

-This project demonstrates how to simulate a complex hierarchical architecture with dynamic physics interactions, loaded dynamically from an external JSON file and visualized using Pygame.
-The code is modularized into separate files (`utils.py`, `system.py`, and `main.py`), which makes it easy to extend and customize both the simulation parameters and the visual layout.

-It serves as an educational example of integrating configuration management, recursive data structures, physics simulation, and real-time rendering in Python.